k98kurz/merkle/readme.md

 ```

 Note that calling `set_hash_function` will have no effect on any `Tree`s created
 prior.
-However, it _will_ affect any calls to `prove` or `verify`.
-If you plan
+However, it _will_ affect any calls to `prove` on those `Tree`s or any
+calls to `Tree.verify` with proofs from those `Tree`s.
+(Both will likely break.)
-to use the library with a non-default hash function, then `set_hash_function`
+If you plan to use the library with a non-default hash function, then
-should be called during a setup routine.
+`set_hash_function` should be called during a setup routine.

 If you want to handle multiple `Tree`s created with different hash algorithms,
 then a context handler like the below might be useful: